 The staff and faculty have the best interest of students in mind.
 Many students choose WMU because of the faculty.
 WMU faculty members are passionate about the subjects they teach.
 Endless research opportunities lead by WMU faculty are available for undergraduate students to be involved in, making discoveries that will change the world.
 Need some help with a class?
 All faculty members hold office hours each week to meet with students one-on-one about their coursework while tutoring and supplemental instruction are available at no charge to all students.

 In today’s global society, it is important that students have the opportunity to familiarize themselves with the world’s cultures.
 At WMU, students have access to over 90 study abroad programs in more than 40 countries around the world.
 In addition to the unique experience of studying abroad, a diverse campus community and a commitment to continue fostering diversity make WMU a great place to study.
 Offices such as the Division of Multicultural Affairs, the office of Lesbian, Bisexual, Gay and Transgender (LBGT) Student Services, and Disability Services for Students serve as information resources, provide support services, and promote a campus climate that affirms the academic and personal development of all students.
-The International Programs Council (IPC) is a student organization dedicated to promoting cross-cultural understanding at Western Michigan University.
+International Student Activities is a unit of the Haenicke Institute for Global Education dedicated to promoting cross-cultural understanding and global engagement at Western Michigan University.
 Kanley Chapel is a public inter-faith facility located at the heart of the WMU campus and represents the University's dedication and encouragement of personal and spiritual development.